Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-In the scatter plot of Fig.~\ref{fig:ldos}(d), there are a few eigenstates near zero energy with large overlap.
+In the scatter plot of Fig.~\ref{fig:ldos}(d), there are a few eigenstates near zero energy with large overlap with the initial state.
 There are also eigenstates, in bands of energies to the left and right of zero, that have atypically high overlap for that energy.
-Special eigenstates like these, dubbed \textit{quantum many-body scar states} by Turner \textit{et al.}~\cite{turner_weak_2018}, have recently been discovered in a number of model systems~\cite{turner_quantum_2018,moudgalya_entanglement_2018,choi_emergent_2019,lin_exact_2019,lin_quantum_2020} and proposed as the mechanism behind observed revivals in a Rydberg atom lattice~\cite{bernien_probing_2017a,turner_weak_2018}.
-These scar states form a subset that has minimal overlap with the rest of the Hilbert space and thus fail to satisfy the ETH.
-If the initial state strongly overlaps one of these scar states, the subsequent time evolution features revivals as the system oscillates among this small subset.
-Indeed, we see such oscillations in the three-body simulation results of Fig.~\ref{fig:2-3-comp-order}.
+These quantum many-body scar states have recently attracted significant interest~\cite{turner_weak_2018,turner_quantum_2018,moudgalya_entanglement_2018,choi_emergent_2019,lin_exact_2019,lin_quantum_2020,ho_periodic_2019,bluvstein_controlling_2021,serbyn_quantum_2021,langlett_rainbow_2022,schindler_exact_2022,iversen_tower_2023,evrard_quantum_2024,evrard_quantum_2024a} and have been proposed as the mechanism behind observed revivals in a Rydberg atom lattice~\cite{bernien_probing_2017a,turner_weak_2018}.
+The quantum many-body scar states fail to satisfy the ETH and form a subset of eigenstates that have strong overlap with the initial state or other product states.
+The subsequent time evolution can feature revivals as the system oscillates between the initial state and this small subset.

-The appearance of a special class of eigenstates in our system is broadly similar to another interference phenomenon that arises in a strongly interacting Rydberg system.
-In the dipole blockade, the optical excitation of more than one Rydberg atom is suppressed by the addition of strong dipole-dipole interactions among the atoms~\cite{lukin_dipole_2001,reinhard_effect_2008,gaetan_observation_2009,eder_quantifying_2020}.
-The energies of states with multiple Rydberg atoms are shifted out of resonance with the excitation laser.
-These strong interactions effectively decouple the initial state from any multiple excitation eigenstates, leaving only couplings to singly excited states.

-The nonergodic behavior visible in Figs.~\ref{fig:2-3-comp-order} and~\ref{fig:ldos} depends on the high overlap of the initial state with the scar states.
-Instead of the initial state $\ket{pp\cdots p}$, consider the initial state $\ket{ss'p\cdots p}$, in which one nearest-neighbor pair of atoms starts in $ss'$.
+The high overlap of the initial state with the scar states presumably contributes significantly to the slow thermalization visible for the three-body interaction in Fig.~\ref{fig:spps-order}.
+We can test this hypothesis by using a different initial state.
+Instead of the initial state $\ket{pp\cdots p}$ used in Fig.~\ref{fig:ldos}(a)-(d), consider the initial state $\ket{ss'p\cdots p}$, in which one nearest-neighbor pair of atoms starts in $ss'$.
 The LDOS shown in Fig.~\ref{fig:ldos}(e), while not Gaussian, is only slightly narrower than in the unmodified case of Fig.~\ref{fig:ldos}(a).
-The scatter plot of Fig.~\ref{fig:ldos}(f) does not show evidence of scar states.
-The survival probability collapses to near zero and the EE grows more rapidly, confirming that we see faster thermalization for this initial state.
+The scatter plot of Fig.~\ref{fig:ldos}(f) does not show evidence of scar states and the dynamics are much faster in this case.